hbctraining/In-depth-NGS-Data-Analysis-Course/sessionVI/lessons/10_tidyverse.md

     ## #   sample7 <dbl>, sample8 <dbl>, sample9 <dbl>, sample10 <dbl>,
     ## #   sample11 <dbl>, sample12 <dbl>

 See how [R](https://www.r-project.org/) only prints 10 rows instead of returning all 38k?
+This is much more user friendly.

 Internally, a [tibble](http://tibble.tidyverse.org/) is essentially a class variant of `data.frame`, with some extra tibble (`tbl`) magic baked in: